-The Park Center for Independent Media held the 12th annual Izzy Award ceremony Oct.
+The Park Center for Independent Media held the 12th annual Izzy Award ceremony on Oct.
 28, honoring the 2019 work of “News Inside”; the Puerto Rican organization Centro de Periodismo Investigativo (CPI, the Center for Investigative Journalism); and journalist Matt Taibbi.

 Each of the winners spoke eloquently on their work and the state of media in 2020.
 Watch the full ceremony here: